Truth dies in darkness. Don’t blame Bezos

 Yet, that is the blasphemous affront to the truth that “mainstream” Western news organisations are peddling, 24/7, to their readers, listeners, and viewers.

-Every sterile word and phrase is, as George Orwell understood, intended to obscure and sanitise the wholesale brutality envisioned and approved by Israel and its confederates in Washington, London, Berlin, Paris, Ottawa, and beyond in “defence of the indefensible”.
+Every sterile word and phrase is, as Orwell understood, intended to obscure and sanitise the wholesale brutality envisioned and approved by Israel and its confederates in Washington, London, Berlin, Paris, Ottawa, and beyond in “defence of the indefensible”.

 Like the craven politicians they claim to hold accountable, most Western media are conditioned by their unshakeable fidelity to Israel – no matter the crimes it commits or contemplates, nor the international laws it desecrates – to be wilfully blind to the outrages the rest of us can see.